cmac-duke/s-1lab-website/README.md

 git branch -d dev
 ```

 Why bother with this last step?
 Because branches do not automatically keep up to date with each other.
 You could come back to work on the site and, as before, begin by merging your local "master" branch with the original one on github.
 At that point, your old "dev" branch will be out of date.
-This presents problems when merging the two.
+Alternatively, everytime to return to the dev branch, you could merge it with master.

-Lastly, run the following command to add your new changes to github:
+Lastly, run the following command to add your new changes to the origin repo on GitHub:
 ```
 git push
 ```